 Forums live on user-created content.
 Community members create subreddits on specific topics and set up forum rules.
 Other users act as moderators who enforce these rules in the subreddit.
 Reddit itself already has a netiquette (called “Reddiquette”) and page guidelines.
 Each subreddit also determines its own rules that determine which contributions are allowed.
 Moderators delete comments that violate forum rules and can exclude repeat offenders from the group.

 The word “Reddiquette” is derived from the suitcase word “netiquette.”
 It originated from the terms internet and etiquette and describes basic rules of conduct on the internet.
 Their basic tenant is that all users should feel welcome.
 On the one hand, it encourages participation in the internet and for that participation to be as polite as possible.
 On the other hand, netiquette recommends adhering to technical (security) standards and ensuring good legibility.
 Users should also comply with applicable law.

-- You should always try to link to the original source
+- Link to the original source

 Creating an account

 Reddit users usually attach great importance to their privacy.
 VPNs and privacy discussions are often the order of the day.
-This is also important to the site runners.
+This is also important to the site operators.
 In a 2014 interview, the head of communication Victoria Taylor explained how Reddit informs its users as transparently as possible about geotargeting in banner advertising.
 Privacy and freedom of expression are Reddit’s core values.
-For example, those who engage in doxxing are banished from the site.
+For example, those who engage in doxing are banished from the site.
 Registration can be completed in a matter of seconds: